 - A guilty verdict,

-What are possible grounds for appeal?
+3. What are grounds for appealing?

 The following are common grounds for appeal in Nevada criminal cases: